Waves of suicide drones strike Ukraine’s capital, 4 killed

 The nuclear plant, Europe’s largest, needs power for critical safety systems.
 When shelling severs its power supply lines, the plant is forced to fall back on diesel generators – a temporary stopgap.

-Russian President Vladimir Putin had said Friday that there was no need for more widespread attacks against Ukraine — after a barrage of strikes earlier in the week that he said were in retaliation for the bombing of a bridge connecting the Crimean Peninsula with the Russian mainland.
+Russian President Vladimir Putin had said Friday that there was no need for more widespread attacks against Ukraine — after a barrage of strikes earlier in the week that he said were retaliation for the bombing of a bridge connecting Ukraine’s Russian-occupied Crimean Peninsula with Russia.

 However, Putin also said that seven of 29 targets designated after the bridge attack were not hit “the way the Defense Ministry had planned,” so Moscow’s forces would continue to target them.
 He didn’t specify the targets.